Taingzunaaloung/Ford-GoBike_Analysis/README.md

 ![image](https://github.com/Taingzunaaloung/Ford-GoBike_Analysis/assets/119953557/e67a6999-1a42-4e1d-8dc3-0f37775d98f0)

 The correlation heatmap confirms the hypothesis, indicating a ***perfect positive correlation*** among the usage duration, trip distance and trip revenue.
-It was also realized that categorical data(***user type, member gender, payment method***) showed an internal negative correlative relationship.
-This indicates, as evident from the chart that, within the same category, there is a contrasting relationship with the metrics measured(***usage duration, trip distance and trip revenue***).
+It was also realized that categorical data(***user type, member gender***) showed an internal negative correlative relationship.
+This indicates, as evident from the chart that, within the same category, there is a contrasting relationship with the metrics measured(***usage duration, trip distance and trip revenue***) except for ***payment method*** which does not show any linear correlative relation with the metrics measured.

 ### Payment Methods Analysis
 ![image](https://github.com/Taingzunaaloung/Ford-GoBike_Analysis/assets/119953557/f4c8314e-270e-4bee-86f1-ac8092557564)